-The article can discuss these results where the SPEEK membrane gave better performance even after 200 hours ( $\cong 8 \ days$ ).
-It would be useful to allow SPEEK to operate for a month or even more at 120 °C and determine its durability.
-For the current as far as I know, there is no measurement for the durability of the SPEEK membrane as the nanocomposite (15 wt.%) shows better mechanical properties and more strength than SPEEK.
+The article can discuss these results where the SPEEK membrane gave better performance even after 200 hours ( $\cong$ 8 days).
+It would be useful to allow SPEEK to operate for a month or even more at 120 °C and determine the durability.
+For the current as far as I know, there is no measurement for the durability of the SPEEK membrane as the nanocomposite (15 wt.%) show better mechanical properties and more strength than SPEEK as shown in Figure 19.

 Figure 19.
-Testing the mechanical strength of different membrane materials [58].
+Testing the mechanical strength of different membranes materials [58].

-PEMFCs are being developed mainly for transport applications due to the compactness of the PEMFCs.
+PEMFCs are being developed mainly for transport applications due to compactness of the PEMFCs.
 It is considered the prime FCs for vehicles and mobile applications.
-The membrane must not be electrically conductive to avoid a half-reaction mix [71,72].
+The membrane must not be electrically conductive to avoid half-reaction mix [71,72].
 When PEMFCs operate at 100 °C or above, the water byproduct becomes steam.
 The blockage due to condensation could be avoided.
 The limitations of PEMFCs are: